faster-cpython/ideas/pystats_docs.md

 This is the count of how many times each Tier 1 instruction is executed.

 The "miss ratio" column shows the percentage of times when instruction executed that it deoptimized.
 In this case the base unspecialized instruction is not counted.
+The deoptimization event is counted separately (see below).

 ## Pair counts